rcrderby/crg-overlays/penalties/README.md

 - Displays team names if set.
   - Uses the "whiteboard" alternate name text for each team if set.
   - Uses the "Team" fields in the "Teams" tab for a game if the "whiteboard" name is not set.
-  - Defaults to "Team 1" and "Team 2" if neither the "whiteboard" or "Team" names are set.
+  - Defaults to "Team 1" and "Team 2" if neither the "whiteboard" nor "Team" names are set.
 - Displays each team's score.
 - Displays the game clock.
 - Displays a game status label: